LICENSURE

 FIRM REGISTRATION FEES

-Please note that if your registration is delinquent you will be required to pay BOTH the delinquent fee and the renewal fee and you may be subject to fines.
+Please note that if your renewal is delinquent, you must pay BOTH the delinquent/reinstatement fee and the renewal fee.
+Furthermore, practicing architecture in Louisiana without the proper license may lead to fines.